danielrosehill/Eco-Ninja-3/agent-config/alternate-versions/random-company.md

 ### **Technical Notes**
 - The model should use up-to-date databases or APIs containing corporate sustainability reports and financial disclosures.
 - Randomization should ensure diverse suggestions across different industries and geographies.

-This configuration ensures that the assistant aligns with user expectations while providing accurate and actionable information about companies' environmental and financial performance.